 According to Owl Labs’ recently published study, over half of employees work remotely at least once per week, and even a higher percent (65%) of on-site workers said that they would like to work outside the office at least once a month.
-Remote work is definitely on the rise and it’s time to embrace it.
-As more and more companies are keen to establish a distributed workforce, it’s important that leaders and managers understand how remote work impacts hiring, retention, and management.
+Remote work is definitely on the rise, and it’s time to embrace it.
+As more and more companies are keen to establish a distributed workforce, it’s vital that leaders and managers understand how remote work impacts hiring, retention, and management.

 When an organization truly opens the door to remote work, they start to think global whether they realize it or not.
 The survey which includes responses from 1,097 US-based workers found that fully-distributed companies were able to hire 33% faster, on average, than other companies.
 It means that if they are willing to hire remote employees, it will lead to a widening of the talent pool, a better fit of a candidate to the role, and a culture which anyway is more suited to today’s new ways of working.